Crossing The Chasms

 That is when I did this experiment back in 2015.
 I met close to 100 CHROs, VP-HRs, and CTOs of organizations with 100+ employees.
 I spent almost 6 months in collecting various data points and realized that there are already a lot of Tech products in recruitment.
 It is very simple to build a product, but I felt that nothing really, fundamentally had solved the problem.
 I felt that the market was clearly underserved.
 The quality of the products was very poor, people built the products only to churn out the revenue and are not actually solving the problem.

 So, that is when we decided to build Xobin.
 One fundamental principle we decided is to make sure that only good talent get recruited into the company.
-So we decided that the product we are going to build focuses on Talent Assessment.
+So we decided that the product we are going to build focuses on Pre-employment Skills Assessments.
 The idea is not to streamline or automate the recruitment, but to make sure that we make a very very strong Talent Assessment Engine.

 When we started Xobin initially, we had an agency approach.
 We used to assess candidates by ourselves with the help of a small product that we built (and also were selling the product as a service).
 We sold the product to a good number of customers, 50-60 mid-market customers to be precise, thus helping them in hiring candidates.
 After tasting initial success with the prototype, and a good amount learnings from the product we went ahead and launched the first version of Xobin in early 2017.
 We focused on the technology and the talent assessment science part of the product.

 In 2018, we transitioned the product with the help of data of the 100000+ candidates who were assessed using our assessment platform.
 We started building Machine Learning Models using the data which helped our customers to predict talent at a faster rate.
 After the candidate takes the test we give an objective ‘Hire’ or ‘No-Hire’ decisions.
-These objective decisions are the future of talent assessments and by far more than 300 customers have been benefited by our platform.
+These objective decisions are the future of talent assessments.
+Also, more than 300 customers have benefited from our platform so far.

 Question: The next is a follow-up question on what you have already mentioned earlier.
 Xobin helps recruiters with objective hiring.
 So on what parameters does the product gauges a candidate’s ability?